Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Clam Harbour Beach

-This picturesque beach is not only known for its sandy shores but also for its fishing potential.
-Anglers can cast their lines from the shore or explore the nearby tidal flats for species like striped bass and flounder.
+This picturesque beach is known for its sandy shores and fishing potential.
+Anglers can cast their lines from the shore or explore nearby tidal flats for striped bass and flounder species.

 Fishing: Shoreline, kayak, boat